ix-ax/AXOpen/docfx/articles/core/AXOTOGGLETASK.md

 # AxoToggleTask

-AxoToggleTask provides basic switching on and of functions.
+AxoToggleTask provides basic switching on and off functions.
 AxoToggleTask needs to be initialized to set the proper AxoContext.

 **AxoToggleTask initialization within a AxoContext**